FRCTeam1571/BunnyBots2019/README.md

 # Deactivate Venv
 .\venv\Scripts\dectivate.bat

+# Install RobotPy
+Unzip the downloaded RobotPy zipfile on your computer (not on the roboRIO), and there should be an installer.py there.
+- Open up a command line,
+- Change directory to the installer location, and run this:
+> Windows:   py -3 installer.py install-robotpy

+# PyFRC install
+Installing pyfrc will install all of the packages needed to help you write and test Python-based Robot code on your development computer.
+These tools include WPILib, pynetworktables, unit testing support, and the robot simulator.
+> py -3 -m pip install pyfrc
+* ***Inside VS Code, add `--user` option at end of command to execute with permission***

+# Install RobotPy-CTRE : motor controllers
+Install robotpy-ctre Module
+Setup (tests/simulator)
+> py -3 -m pip install -U robotpy-ctre

 # Real Joystick support via pygame
 pip install pygame

-# Install WPILib
-install robotpy
-install ctre Module
-robotpy-ctre install
-Setup (tests/simulator)
-> py -3 -m pip install -U robotpy-ctre

-***Inside VS Code, add `--user` option at end of command to execute with permission***

 # Run Robot.py in WPILib
     py -3 robot.py